Skip to main content

 18. Should I include preliminary data if I have any?

 Limited preliminary data may help convince reviewers that the approach may be plausible.
-Also keep in mind that if the preliminary data suggests that success is very likely, this may be an indication that the project is not new, exceptionally innovative, or high-risk and therefore not well suited for the Transformative Research Award initiative.
+Also keep in mind that if the preliminary data suggest that success is very likely, this may be an indication that the project is not new, exceptionally innovative, or high-risk and therefore not well suited for the Transformative Research Award.

 19. Are citations (references) allowed?